 A short time later, the church bought a second bus.
 I recruited bus workers to run the new route and before long this bus was also filled with riders.
 On the first Sunday in October, 1979, Montpelier Baptist held its morning service at the Williams County Fairground.
 A quartet provided special music and Ron English from the Sword of Lord preached the sermon.
 Five hundred people attended this service and about 150 of them had come in on the buses.
 Less than two weeks later, I was gone.
 Polly and I, along with our newborn son Jason, packed up our meager household goods and moved to Newark, Ohio.

 One such promotion was Tar and Feather Pastor Bruce.
-I told the bus workers that if the total bus attendance was such and such a number that I would let bus riders cover me with Karo syrup and goose feathers.
-Sure enough, bus workers scoured the area looking for new riders, and in a few weeks they exceeded the attendance goal.
+I told the bus workers that if the total bus attendance was such and such a number, I would let bus riders cover me with Karo syrup and goose feathers.
+Sure enough, bus workers scoured the area looking for new riders, and in a few weeks, they exceeded the attendance goal.

 Here’s what happened the following Sunday after the morning service: